Admissions and Aid FAQs During COVID-19

 We are able to make admissions decisions based on unofficial documents for the time being.
 Unofficial documents are documents that are not sent by the school or institution directly.
 Please note that we will accept PDF documents of unofficial transcripts, but screenshots are not permitted.
 If admitted, you will receive confirmation from us that your acceptance to Adelphi is contingent upon receipt of a final official transcript, once it is available.

 We are aware of multiple disruptions including decreased access to standardized testing and other resources.
-For first-year applicants, the SAT or ACT exam requirement will be waived for entering Fall 2020 students.
-Applicants will still be considered for academic merit scholarships in absence of this requirement.
+Adelphi University is SAT/ACT optional for fall 2021 and fall 2022.
+First-year students will be considered for admission and scholarship in absence of these test scores.

 For international applicants, if you do not have access to TOEFL or IELTS exams, Adelphi will be accepting the Duolingo English Test as a one-year pilot for 2020-2021.
 Our minimum score is 110 for all standard programs (undergraduate and graduate).